 Be well prepared.
 Practice, practice, practice.
 Eliminate anything and everything that can go wrong.
 Practice until you cannot go wrong

 What should you not drink before singing?

 Some suggest an alcoholic drink to calm the nerves.
 This is a very flawed strategy and not one for a professional artist.
+Alcohol is a natural depressant and can even trigger panic attacks.
 Start on this road and it’ll become a habit – not good if you plan to perform long term and for a living.
 It also dulls your senses and dries the throat.
 Avoid dairy products too as they encourage mucus production.

 How do you sing in front of an audience?